jkim117/AstroCalculator/README.md

 # AstroCalculator
-Astrophysics Calculator created to solve problems for Science Olympiad Astronomy Competition Look at the attached guides for more detailed information on how to use Astro Calculator
+Astrophysics Calculator created to solve problems for Science Olympiad Astronomy Competition

+Use attached guide documents to learn how to use AstroCalculator.
+Note that AstroCalculator 3.0.0 requires the numpy library.